We totally get it, you’re going to Disney World and you want to do all the BEST things!

 Looking for a surprisingly good pastry to eat for breakfast in Magic Kingdom?
 Well, let us just tell you about the Cheshire Cat Tail.
 It’s a flaky pastry filled with chocolate and drizzled with icing — all good and delicious things.

-Since the parks reopened, this thing has bounced around a bit.
-We’ve seen it at the Lunching Pad and at Cosmic Ray’s Starlight Cafe, considering its original home, the Cheshire Cafe hasn’t reopened.
-But no matter where you find it, right now you can get one for $5.49.
+Since the parks reopened, this thing bounced around a bit.
+We’ve seen it at the Lunching Pad and at Cosmic Ray’s Starlight Cafe, but it has since returned to its home at the Cheshire Cafe (when this spot is open).
+Right now you can get one for $5.79 at Cheshire Cafe (but if this spot isn’t open, be sure to check some of the other places we’ve seen it in the past).

 Charcuterie Board from BaseLine Tap House